rit-construct-makerspace/access-control-documentation/Staff Quick Reference.md

 ## Restarting Device
 * Preferred Method: Restart Button
- * On ACS Core Hardware V2.3.2 (Shlug), press and hold button for 5 seconds
+  * On ACS Core Hardware V2.3.2 (Shlug):
+    * Press and hold button on front for 5 seconds
       * Light should turn purple while pressed
     * When light changes colors, release
     * Startup will be complete in 30 seconds or less, and the system will return to its original state.
+  * On ACS Core Hardware V2.4.1:
+    * Press and hold button on back for 5 seconds
+      * All lights will turn purple when pressed
+    * When light colors change, release
+    * Startup will complete in 30 seconds or less, and the system will return to its original state.
-* Backup Method: Power Cycle
+* Backup Method: Power Cycle (All Versions)
   * Remove power from the ACS Core to do a hard restart
   * Either unplug the DE-9 from the ACS Core, or if accessible remove power from the ACS Switch element.
   * Wait 5 seconds before plugging back in.
   * In a power-on reset, the machine will go to the "Startup" state, and need a key to return to normal operation.

 ### Didn't find what you're looking for?
 See "Hardware Troubleshooting" page for more in-depth diagnostics and uses.